Imagine having all the money you need to run your nonprofit.

 Be explicit.
 Explain your niche.
 Describe what sets you apart from the rest.

 Funders receive requests for much more money than they have available.

 These 7 questions will help provide you with a foundation for a strong, competitive grant application – which will increase your chances of getting funding!

-Getting ready for grants is an important piece of a healthy fundraising effort and we have 2 upcoming webinars in February to help you learn to get more grants and fully develop your programs so that funders fall in love.
+Getting ready for grants is an important piece of a healthy fundraising effort and we have 2 webinars to help you learn to get more grants and fully develop your programs so that funders fall in love.
 Get more details about Project SmartSprout at www.ProjectSmartSprout.com or call our office at 865-657-9915.